Information for high schools and secondary providers

 - the student enrols in another school

-- the student changes their boarding place for term 2
+- the student changes their boarding place before each term

 - there are any other changes to the students circumstances.

 This helps us make sure ABSTUDY students get the right amount of payment from us.
-You need to tell us if the information you’ve provided changes.
+Call the ABSTUDY line to tell us.

 Travel for ABSTUDY students